 The CHCI Scholar-Intern Programs are designed to allow students to not only receive monetary support for their education, but also gain hands-on experience in their chosen field through an internship.

-The CHCI-Telemundo Scholar Intern program is designed to allow sophomore and junior undergraduate (B.A./B.S.) students to not only receive monetary support for their education, but also gain hands-on experience in a journalism/media related field through an 80-hour internship during summer 2014.
+The CHCI-Telemundo Scholar Intern program is designed to allow sophomore and junior undergraduate (B.A./B.S.) students to not only receive monetary support for their education, but also gain hands-on experience in a media related field through an 80-hour internship during summer 2014.

-The CHCI-Telemundo scholar intern program requires an 80 hour paid internship in which Telemundo directly places you in one of the several nationwide Telemundo news stations.
+The CHCI-Telemundo scholar intern program requires an 80 hour paid internship in which Telemundo directly places you in their Miami, FL Telemundo news station.
 If selected, you MUST complete the internship in order to receive scholarship funds.
 Upon completion of the internship, individuals receive a $1,000 stipend in addition to their scholarship award.